 Overall: Recommend, especially if you’re not looking to make the drive and just want to enjoy the view.

-Alberta Highway 16 (Edmonton to Jasper)
+Alberta Highway 16 (Edmonton to/from Jasper)

 Commonly referred to as Highway 16, it is a major east–west highway connecting Jasper and Edmonton.
 It forms a portion of the Yellowhead Highway, a major interprovincial route of the Trans-Canada Highway (Highway 1).
 Highway 16 spans approximately 634 kms from Alberta’s border with British Columbia in the west to its border with Saskatchewan in the east.